devopsdays/devopsdays-web/themes/devopsdays-theme/CONTRIBUTING.md

 - `do-not-merge`: Only used by pull requests; means that this PR is a work in progress and not ready for merging.
 - `duplicate`: This issue is handled by another issue.
 When marking an issue "duplicate", please link to the tracked issue.
 - `help wanted`: This is a label for issues where the main contributors are actively seeking outside help.
-- `needs-review`: Only used by pull requests; indicates that a review is required prior to merging.
 - `rfc`: Issues where feedback is needed before moving forward on how to best address.
-- `ready`: This issue can/should be worked on.
-Issues not marked as "ready" means they haven't been prioritized.

 ### Pull Requests